What should I consider when I plan my trip?

 - Are the pre-conference sessions included in the conference recordings?
 No. Why not?
 Pre-conferences require separate registration; therefore, all materials and recordings are the sole benefit of attending.

-- Can I buy a banquet ticket during the convention?No. Tickets must be purchased before the registration deadline to accommodate the banquet management deadline.
+- Can I buy tickets to the dinner Saturday night during the convention?No. Tickets must be purchased before the registration deadline to accommodate the dinner management deadline.

 - Can speakers see or evaluate my child?Families interested in professional evaluations and therapeutic services should make arrangements directly with the professional prior to or after the conference.